vivienne-zhu/Ascension-RPG-Game/README.md

 -------
 ## How to Play
 1. **Start:**
 	After the Start screen, select the class of hero you would like to play with.
+Hover over each character type to learn more about them before choosing.
 Next, enter the chosen name of your hero.
 	>A **Mage** has the benefit of limited powerful magic attacks, the **Warrior** has higher stamina and defence, and the **Rogue** has the advantage of a swift double attack.

 	![Start Screen](https://github.com/UPenn-CIT599/final-project-team31_towergame/blob/master/Screenshots/Start.png)